russmckendrick/records/content/albums/the-euphoric-12012650/index.md

 ---
 title: "The Fierce & The Dead - The Euphoric"
-album_artist: "The Fierce & The Dead"
+artist: "The Fierce & The Dead"
-album_title: "The Euphoric"
+album_name: "The Euphoric"
 date: 2018-05-17
 release_id: "12012650"
 slug: "the-euphoric-12012650"
+hideSummary: true
 cover:
     image: "the-euphoric-12012650.jpg"
+    alt: "The Euphoric by The Fierce & The Dead"
+    caption: "The Euphoric by The Fierce & The Dead"
-tags: ["Rock"]
+genres: ["Rock"]
-hideSummary: true
+styles: null
 ---

 ## Tracklisting